mercyg/Book-Trading/README.md

 # Book-Trading App

-This is a full stack web application where it allows user to manage their books, and trade books with other user.
+The aim of this application to allow users to manage their books and trade book with other user.

 # What it Does

-The application allows the user to login or to create an account if they don't have any account in the system.
-After the user have loged in the user is view all the books that are posted by user and they can make a book trade request with other user.
-When the user gets the trade request the can decline or accept the trade request for the book.
+It allows user to create an account and login.
+Once the user is loged in they will be able to view all the books that are added by the users.
+This allow users to trade books with others.
+When one gets a trade reques they can decline or accept the trade request for the book.

 # User stories

-* User Story: As authenticated users I can view all books posted by every user.
+* User Story: As authenticated user I can view all books posted by every user.
 * User Story: As authenticated user I can add a new book.
 * User Story: As authenticated user I can propose a trade and wait for the other user to accept the trade.
 * User Story: As authenticated user I can cancel my trade request.